-In contrast to Normal Concrete with usually relatively low hydrostatic pressure loadings the UHPC experiences a hydrostatically activated effect, 'densification with volume shrinkage'.
-Therefore, the volume change must be considered by I_1^2 .
-This explains why for the less 'dense' Normal Concrete R^{cc}/R^c is higher than with UHPC according to the possible higher densification.
-Combined with this a 'healing' of the flaw effects can be faced.
+Then however, in contrast to Normal Concrete with usually relatively low hydrostatic pressure loadings the UHPC experiences a hydrostatically activated effect, 'densification with volume shrinkage'.
+Therefore, the volume change must be considered by $I_1^2$ .
+This explains why for the less 'dense' Normal Concrete $R^{cc}/R^c$ is higher than with UHPC according to the possible higher densification.
+Combined with this a 'healing' of the flaw effects is principally faced.

-The fracture body of a theoretically dense concrete matrix possesses in the high hydrostatic compressive domain ($I_1 < 0$) an open fracture surface due to the densification.
-Practically however, the fracture body does only exist once and cannot be stressed twice.
-Further, the bi-axial compressive strength $R^{cc} \equiv f^{ec}$ (internationally used letter in construction, stems from the German term Festigkeit) may be not only linked to SF but also to NF due to the Poisson's ratio activated tensile strain in the axial direction despite $\sigma{ax} = 0$.
+The fracture body of a theoretically dense concrete matrix possesses in the high hydrostatic compressive domain ( $I_1 < 0$ ) an open fracture surface due to the densification.
+Practically however, the fracture body does only exist once according to the final spatial micro-crack state and cannot be loaded a second time after deloading.

+Further, the bi-axial compressive strength $R^{cc}$ ( $\equiv f^{cc}$ , internationally used letter in construction, stems from the German term Festigkeit) may be not only linked to SF but also to NF due to the Poisson's ratio activated tensile strain in the axial direction despite $\sigma{ax} = 0$ .

-The author had to search out of the huge test data set from IMb Dresden, which test points belong to TM and which to CM.
-When searching these data sets the full bunch of obtained 3D test data the respectively, had to be processed.
-Such a separation uses the Lode angle or meridian angle θ values: Which test point belongs more to the tensile meridian $\sin(3\vartheta) = 1$ or to the compressive meridian $\sin(3\vartheta) = -1$, see Table 26-3 and Fig.26-4.
-For the shear meridian (neutral meridian NM) angle is valid $\sin(3\vartheta) = \vartheta = 0$.
+An SFC-model validation requires reliable test results.
+These have been provided as original data sets by the IMb Dresden (many thanks to Prof. Curbach and his co-workers).
+Hence, the author had to search out of the huge test data package which test points belong to TM and which to CM.
+Therefore, the full bunch of obtained 3D test data had to be processed.
+Such a separation bases on the use of the Lode angle (meridian angle) $\vartheta$ values: Which test point belongs more to the tensile meridian $sin(3\vartheta) = 1$ or to the compressive meridian $\sin(3\vartheta) = -1$ , see Table 26-3 and Fig.26-4.
+For the shear meridian (neutral meridian NM) angle is valid $\sin(3\vartheta) = \vartheta = 0$ .